EricSDavis/dietJuicer/README.md

     | PROJ    | CELL      | MUT      | 4       | 1        | 2       | sample16_R1.fq.gz | sample16_R2.fq.gz | /path/to/fastq/directory/ | /path/to/merged_nodups.txt.gz | /path/to/inter.txt | /path/to/inter_30.txt |

 3. Edit `config/config.yaml` file for your system/experiment.
-The `mergeBy` parameter uses a list of column names to join as the group id.
+The `groupBy` parameter uses a list of column names to join as the group id.
 This parameter minimally requires one column and will generate a group name prefix before all output files.
 In the example below we combine a mega Hi-C map for `WT` and `MUT` (output group names will be `PROJ_CELL_WT` and `PROJ_CELL_MUT`, respectively):

     ```yaml
     ## Path to sample sheet
     samplesheet: 'samplesheet.txt'

     ## List columns to group (i.e. any columns left out will become part of the same group)
-    mergeBy: ['Project', 'Cell_Type', 'Genotype']
+    groupBy: ['Project', 'Cell_Type', 'Genotype']

     ## Genome-specific reference parameters
     fasta: '/proj/seq/data/HG19_UCSC/Sequence/BWAIndex/genome.fa'